Anirudha-11a/HeadlinePulseee/README.md

-NewsNinja - Stealthy News Aggregator
+HeadlinePulseee - Stealthy News Aggregator

-Your personal news ninja that silently gathers headlines and Reddit reactions, then delivers audio briefings straight to your ears. *No scroll, just soul.*
+Your personalHeadlinePulseee that silently gathers headlines and Reddit reactions, then delivers audio briefings straight to your ears. *No scroll, just soul.*

 ---
 FEATURES